Ryvu Therapeutics Presents Updated Clinical and Preclinical Data on RVU120 at the AACR-NCI-EORTC Molecular Targets and Cancer Therapeutics Symposium

 - Novel MTA-cooperative PRMT5 inhibitors show preclinical antitumor efficacy and target engagement in MTAP-deleted cancers.

-/EIN News/ -- KRAKOW, Poland, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Ryvu Therapeutics (WSE: RVU), a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology, today announced updated clinical data on RVU120 in relapsed/refractory metastatic or advanced solid tumors, preclinical data on RVU120 enhancing antibody-dependent cell-mediated cytotoxicity (ADCC) and discovery, and optimization data on novel MTA-cooperative PRMT5 inhibitors at the 34th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics, taking place on October 26 - 28 in Barcelona, Spain.
+KRAKOW, Poland, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Ryvu Therapeutics RVU, a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology, today announced updated clinical data on RVU120 in relapsed/refractory metastatic or advanced solid tumors, preclinical data on RVU120 enhancing antibody-dependent cell-mediated cytotoxicity (ADCC) and discovery, and optimization data on novel MTA-cooperative PRMT5 inhibitors at the 34th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics, taking place on October 26 - 28 in Barcelona, Spain.

 "The data presented today at the EORTC-NCI-AACR meeting further support the growing body of clinical evidence of RVU120's potential therapeutic benefits for patients with metastatic or advanced solid tumors," said Hendrik Nogai, M.D., Chief Medical Officer of Ryvu Therapeutics.
 "To date, we have observed four disease stabilizations in this heavily pre-treated patient group with three of those lasting more than 4 months.
 RVU120 monotherapy continues to be safe, well-tolerated and the dose escalation has now progressed to a dose of 175mg.
 Additionally, we presented data from our preclinical studies showing that RVU120 enhances the therapeutic potential of ADCC-promoting drugs in-vivo and in-vitro.
 The combination therapy resulted in complete tumor regressions in these models, providing a strong rationale for further exploration of RVU120 combination therapies in multiple settings in hematology and solid tumors."